einargs/visitNotes/README.md

     --public-ip-address audioBackend-ip \
     --ssh-key-name audioBackend002_key \
     --size Standard_B1s \
-    --os-disk-size-gb 5
+    --os-disk-size-gb 128
 ```

 Right now you'll then need to go into the portal and change the network
 interface to allow HTTP and HTTPS.
 TODO: find command for this.
+We can tell it
+to use an existing network security group with `--nsg name`.
+Thus, next time we
+delete it, create a new nsg (so it won't be deleted when the vm is deleted) and
+associate it with this.

 ## Connecting to Azure
 To ssh into it you can do: